-Trial offers new hope to children and adults with muscle cancerOctober 22nd, 2012 in Cancer /
+Trial offers new hope to children and adults with muscle cancerOctober 22, 2012 in Medicine & Health / Cancer

 Only around one in three patients with rhabdomyosarcoma that returns respond to treatment with the chemotherapy drugs vincristine and irinotecan.
 This trial will test if adding the chemotherapy drug temozolomide will give better response rates and help more people survive the disease.

 Dr Julia Chisholm, who will lead the trial at The Royal Marsden NHS Foundation Trust, said: "Current treatments have had good success in treating rhabdomyosarcoma and over 70 per cent of patients survive the disease.
 But, we urgently need new drugs to offer patients a better chance of beating the disease if it comes back.

 "Studies in the US have suggested that vincristine and irinotecan can be used to treat rhabdomyosarcoma that has returned and we want to see if adding temozolomide helps even more patients.
 If successful, this trial will form the basis for a new standard treatment across Europe to which new targeted drugs can be added as they're developed."

 The drug, temozolomide, works by stopping cancer cells making DNA, ultimately stopping the cancer's ability to grow.

 The phase II trial will recruit 80 patients across Europe and will be led in the UK by doctors at The Royal Marsden.
 The trial will be open to patients at eleven hospitals across the UK and will include children and adults up to the age of 50.